mtlynch/mtlynch.io/_retrospectives/2019-09-04-isitketo-month-8.md

 ## Highlights

-* [Is It Keto](https://isitketo.org) continues growing in the background, with a 22% increase in revenue and a 35% rise in traffic.
+* [Is It Keto](https://isitketo.org) continued its streak of growth, with a 72% increase in revenue and a 48% rise in traffic.
+* I returned my focus to Is It Keto to see how I can accelerate its profits.
+* I finally got a high-ranking domain to link to Is It Keto, but the experience soured me on guest posts.

 ## Goal Grades